jsonDoge/clipboard/Refactoring.md

 Combine nested (candate) and (candidate !== "string") ifs to reduce nesting.

 line 12: if event.partitionKey... and line 22: if (candidate ===) are performing same checks we can move string check inside the first check to avoid duplication.

+Reversing event.paritionKey check will help to return early and remove the following else case.